AlexJubs/Birthday-Reminders/README.md

 A simple python script to send a SMS to my number reminding me whenever someone's birthday is coming or happpening.

-SMS using Twilio SMS API
+SMS using Twilio SMS API <br>
-Datastore to be used: `AWS DynamoDB` - a simple NoSQL key=value database Credstash is used to get API keys - integrates well with AWS KMS 🧼
+Datastore to be used: `AWS DynamoDB` - a simple NoSQL key=value database <br>
+Credstash is used to get API keys - integrates well with AWS KMS 🧼 <br>

 Additionally, this repo contains my own APIs for adding or removing a birthday from the database